sagar-uprety/MERN-App-Deployment-Automation/README.md

-# MEAN Stack Sample App - Deploy to Azure with CI/CD built-in
+# MERN Stack Sample App - Deploy to Azure with CI/CD built-in

 This project is a MERN (MongoDB, Express.js, React, and Node.js) Application.
 It's a simple employee management app that let's you add and edit records of your employee.